 Sussex.
 That series led directly into our next series : In 2015 : Routes in East Sussex to Lewes ... from Bramber Castle initially via the South Downs Way to Blackcap Down

 and Lewes, followed by the historic JUGGS WAY, and other ancient routes into Lewes.
-In 2016 : Sussex Ouse Valley Way from North to South ~ with an additional section around Ardingly Reservoir In 2017 : Three Reservoirs Splashed Across THE WEALD ~ with sections of the High Weald Landscape Trail (or Bewl Water Reservoir via Weir Wood to Ardingly Reservoir ~ circuits of each where possible) NEXT YEAR ~ walking plan yet to be decided for 2018 ~ but likely to be WALKING THE CASTES of EAST SUSSEX.
-Our dates for the MAY to SEPTEMBER series dates for 2018 are going to be : Walk 1 on 20th May; Walk 2 on 17th
+In 2016 : Sussex Ouse Valley Way from North to South ~ with an additional section around Ardingly Reservoir In 2017 : Three Reservoirs Splashed Across THE WEALD ~ with sections of the High Weald Landscape Trail (or Bewl Water Reservoir via Weir Wood to Ardingly Reservoir ~ circuits of each where possible) In 2018 : we are WALKING THE CASTLES of EAST SUSSEX.
+Our dates for the MAY to SEPTEMBER series dates for 2018 have been / will be : Walk 1 completed on 20th May ~ Herstmonceux to Battle; Walk 2 completed on 17th

 June ~ Battle to Hastings; Walk 3 completed on 22nd July ~ Hastings Country Park to Rye; Walk 4 on 12th August ~ Rye to Bodiam; and Walk 5 on 16th